nathansidles/image-editing/README.md

 It also contains a Dockerized Jupyter Notebook environment, just in case you only have Docker installed and don't have Python.

+It is meant to be run in [Docker](https://www.docker.com/products/docker-desktop/).

 ## Section 1: Contents

 ```